Debraheem/pyfortmesa/docs/usage.md

 ## MESA example

-First build and install the MESA-enabled wheel:
+Real MESA eos/kap calls require a build for MESA calls for the shared libraries in your `MESA_DIR`.
+From a checkout, build and install it with:

 ```bash
 python -m pip install -r requirements-dev.txt